AlbertoMonteiro/PivotalTrack-Fluent-API/README.markdown

 # More informations

-API Implementation Status can be consulted to see how far the API is implemented Developer Section give some coding notes about this project Mantis Migration Tool : a complete use case using PivotalTracker FluentAPI Pivotal Tracker Stories : to follow bugs, features, ...
+1. [API Implementation Status](http://ptfluentapi.codeplex.com/wikipage?title=API%20Implementation%20Status&referringTitle=Home) can be consulted to see how far the API is implemented

-# Follow the project

-Pivotal project activities
-Global codeplex activities
-Source code activities
-New version
+2. Developer Section give some coding notes about this project
+3. Mantis Migration Tool : a complete use case using PivotalTracker FluentAPI
+4. Pivotal Tracker Stories : to follow bugs, features, ...